Why an Exit Strategy Is Helpful When Leaving a Job

 - You can also agree, as an exit strategy, on a reasonable time to exit your company.
 At the end of a project, on completion of a campaign, with the hire of a new employee, and when the company experiences the loss of a customer are examples of timed occasions to implement an exit strategy.

 Your company no longer needs your skills, has determined that you are a poor fit, or has nothing available when a project is completed.
-If you agree, you can agree on an exit strategy, that again might involve a severance package.
+If you agree, you can agree on an exit strategy, which, again, might involve a severance package.

 Whatever exit strategy you pursue, time your employment termination to occur before relationships are irreparably damaged.